appacademy/Module-6-Resources/week_18/Day-3/d3-sqlalchemy-with-flask.md

 ### Steps for setting up Flask-SQLAlchemy

-5. Create a models.py file, and instantiate a `SQLAlchemy` object from `flask_sqlalchemy`.
+5. Create a models folder with a __init__.py and db.py files inside it, and then in the db.py file instantiate a `SQLAlchemy` object from `flask_sqlalchemy`.

 ```python=
 from flask_sqlalchemy import SQLAlchemy